-To load the data, the register of the quantum associative memory is in superposition of two states, a processing and a memory branch (Fig. 4).
-Both branches have a load and a storage part.
-An additional element is first prepared into the load part of both branches (step 1).
-Next, the processing branch is split in such a manner, that the new element gets a proper amplitude (step 2) such that it can be stored by bringing it into superposition with the already added elements (step 3).
-Finally, an UNCOMPUTE cleans the both branches to be ready for the next iteration.
-See [Ventura and Martinez 2000] for a more detailed description of the individual steps.
+Both branches have a load and a storage part (Fig. 4).
+An additional element is first prepared into the load part of both branches.
+Next, the processing branch is split in such a manner, that the new element gets a proper amplitude such that it can be brought into superposition with the already added elements.
+Finally, an UNCOMPUTE cleans the processing branch to be ready for the next iteration (see [Ventura and Martinez 2000] for details).